dlameter/image-notes/README.md

 * The download icon allows you to download created geojson notes to file so that you can persist your notes.
 * The trash icon allows you to clear the application to work on a seperate image or data without needing to refresh the webpage.

-The other functionality is on the top left side of the screen and will select tools you can use to markup your images, edit existing image markup, and erase markup.
-There are also zoom buttons at the very top.
+Tools to markup your images, edit existing image markup, and erase markup are found on the left side of the screen below the zoom buttons.
+You can also zoom using the mouse wheel, and you can pan by clicking and dragging while holding the left mouse button.